 Kids in Congo

 These kids are the innocent ones too and they are just so cute.
-Here are some photos of these beautiful children:
+Here are some photos of these beautiful child

 Just content to play with a bit of paper (left).
 On the right below - kids playing with balloons.